Disappearance of Maureen Kelly: Investigation and developments

-An extensive search for Kelly proved unsuccessful, though authorities were able to determine that she had crossed Canyon Creek and headed north toward Forest Service 54, as they discovered bare footprints that appeared to match the size of Kelly's feet.
-K9 units were brought in to help locate Kelly.
+An extensive search for Kelly proved unsuccessful, though authorities were able to determine that she had crossed Canyon Creek and headed north toward Forest Service Road 54, as they discovered bare footprints that appeared to match the size of Kelly's feet.
+K9 units were brought in to help locate Kelly, though they were unable to pick up a trace.

 Authorities do not suspect foul play in Kelly's disappearance.
+Moreover, there was no indication that Kelly was under the influence of drugs at the time of her disappearance.
 Due to the low temperatures in the area on the night of her disappearance, as well as the fact that she had not been wearing any clothes, it is believed that Kelly likely succumbed to hypothermia.
 However, Kelly's body was never located, and her case remains unsolved.

-In August 2024, human remains were discovered in the forest where Kelly disappeared; it is believed that the remains may be those of Kelly or Kristopher Zitzewitz, another hiker who disappeared in 2013, though this has not been confirmed.
+In August 2024, human remains were discovered in Gifford Pinchot National Forest, and are believed to be those of Kelly or Kristopher Zitzewitz—a 31-year-old hiker from Oregon who disappeared in October 2013 after becoming separated from his hiking partner—though this has not been confirmed.